naxxfish/naxxfish-dot-net/content/about/index.md

 Nice to meet you!
 I'm from London, UK &ndash; which is where I presently live.
 I work for [Media Molecule](https://www.mediamolecule.com/).

-* I'm a [photographer][1], and have published a [series of zines about phone boxes](https://parallaxphotographic.coop/shop/chris-roberts-kiosk-volumes-1-and-2/).
+* I'm a photographer, and published a [series of zines about phone boxes](https://parallaxphotographic.coop/shop/chris-roberts-kiosk-volumes-1-and-2/).

-* I [code][2] for a living.
+* I code for a living.

 * I sometimes build electronics for fun.

 * I hold a UK Amateur Radio Operator License, callsign M7NXF.

-* I'm the owner of both a beard, and a ponytail.
+* I'm the owner of both a beard, and sometimes a ponytail.

-* You'd ordinarily frequently find me at [An Evening of Unnecessary Detail][3].
+* You might find me at [An Evening of Unnecessary Detail][3].
 Because I don't get enough of unnecessary detail during the day, apparently.

 * I once helped (at least, mostly helped) [Matt Parker][4] [build a computer out of Dominos][5] (you can see me at [3:14][6])